Pepper-Ng/woocommerce-accommodation-bookings/readme.txt

 * Reservations that span nights instead of days.
 * List check-in/check-out information on the product page, cart, and order pages.

+This extention is modified by Stef Hermans to facilitate HK Camperverhuur needs.
+After installation, this should not be kept up to date with the regular plugin, to avoid overwrites.

 == Installation ==

 1. Make sure WooCommerce & WooCommerce Bookings are installed.